-If you’re in the market for a high-capacity planer with plenty of features, consider the DEWALT DW735X 13-inch Thickness Planer.
+If you’re in the market for a high-capacity planer with plenty of features, consider the DEWALT 13-Inch Thickness Planer.
 This planer can handle materials up to 13 inches wide and 6 inches tall.
 The 15-amp motor spins the straight three-blade cutterhead at 10,000 RPMs.
 It can shave off up to 1/8-inch of material per pass and features an easy-to-read material removal gauge.
 You can also choose between two speeds: 96 cuts per inch and 179 cuts per inch.

 If you don’t use your planer enough to warrant a dedicated space on your bench, you might appreciate its 24-inch wide by 22-inch long stand, which sits 30 inches in height from the floor.
 It has a set of lockable casters, allowing you to lock it into place when feeding heavy materials through and then roll this heavy tool out of the way when done.

-The POWERTEC PL1252 Benchtop Thickness Planer is worth a look if you want mid-range capability from a planer.
+The POWERTEC 15 Amp 2-Blade Benchtop Thickness Planer is worth a look if you want mid-range capability from a planer.
 This planer has a 12.5-inch-wide board capacity and a 6-inch maximum thickness.
 The extra half-inch in width provides a little extra room over some of the 12-inch competition.
 It has a 15-amp, 2-horsepower motor that produces up to 9,400 RPMs at the two-blade cutterhead, and it has a depth of cut of 3/32-inch for boards less than 5 inches wide; above that, the depth of cut reduces to 1/32-inch.

 If you need a thickness planer that provides extra maximum thickness—for timber frame mailbox posts, say, or heavy furniture—check out the 2012NB 12-Inch Planer from Makita.
 This machine has an above-average 6 3/32-inch maximum thickness capacity, which could help you avoid running back and forth to the bandsaw; in fact, you may be able to pass your thick workpiece through and avoid the bandsaw all together.